Weymouth’s St John’s Terrace Gardens.

 Eventually!

 Work finally started on the plot in March/April time.
-First came the rustic fencing which was erected around the site, it was supplied by a Mr. Riley and had been chosen from an illustrated book that contained all his pattern designs.
-Weymouth had wanted pattern no 181, this came in at the grand total of £48.17s 9d.
+First came rustic fencing erected around the site, supplied by a Mr. Riley, chosen from an illustrated book containing all his pattern designs.
+Weymouth ordered pattern no 181, coming in at the grand total of £48.17s 9d.

-Creating parks and gardens, both public and private, were becoming big business in those days.
-Quick to jump on the bandwagon, many companies that supplied wrought iron work, garden furniture and other necessities to create stunning gardens bought out illustrated catalogues and pattern books that showed their designs and structures such as bandstands, seating, lighting.
+Creating parks, public and private, was becoming big business in those days.
+Quick to jump on the bandwagon, many companies supplying wrought iron work, garden furniture and other necessities bought out illustrated catalogues and pattern books that showcased their designs and structures, bandstands, seating, lighting etc.

-Before they could even begin work, they had to bring in 350 loads of soil which were tipped on the site to build up the levels and then the work could start on the little park beginning with the narrow pathways being pegged out.
+Before they could even begin work at St John’s, they had to cart in 350 loads of soil to build up the levels, then the work could start, beginning with narrow pathways being pegged out.

-The sub committee who had finally ended up with the task of creating these gardens from scratch and on a shoe string had been told to work to a budget of £150.00 for the laying out and planting of the gardens.
+The sub committee who were tasked with creating these gardens from scratch, on a shoe string, were allowed £150.00 for the laying out and planting.

-Once the decisions had finally been made, work seem to have proceeded at a pace, because three months later, in July, the gardens were ready for their grand opening as reported by a local paper.
+Once all decisions finalised, work proceeded at a pace, three months later, July, the gardens were ready for their grand opening as reported by a local paper.

-The following article in the Southern Times dated July 21st 1904, gives a more personal view of the opening of the gardens.
+The following article in the Southern Times dated July 21st 1904, gives a more on the ground view of their opening.

 OPENING OF ST. JOHN’S TERRACE GARDENS.